kit-ipe/SoCks/README.md

 - **project -> import_src [optional]**: The pre-built block package to be imported for this block.
 This information is only used if the value of *source* is *import*.
 Options are:
   - The URL to a file online.
 In this case the string must start with `https://` or `http://`.
   - The file URI of a local file.
 In this case the string must start with `file://`.
-- **project -> uboot_image_kernel**: Kernel image to be integrated into the U-Boot image image.ub.
+- **project -> uboot_image_kernel**: Kernel image to be integrated into the U-Boot image `image.ub`.
 Options are:
   - `Image`
   - `Image.gz`
-- **project -> boot_image_kernel**: Kernel image to be integrated into BOOT.BIN or copied to the SD card image.
-Only relevant if the kernel is to be integrated into BOOT.BIN or if an SD card image is to be created.
+- **project -> boot_image_kernel**: Kernel image to be integrated into `BOOT.BIN` or copied to the SD card image.
+Only relevant if the kernel is to be integrated into `BOOT.BIN` or if an SD card image is to be created.
 Options are:
   - `Image`
   - `Image.gz`
   - `image.ub`